sandialabs/slycat/docker/compose/slycat-compose/README.md

 ### Starting slycat services

-- From inside `~slycat/docker/compose/slycat-compose` in terminal the following commands control our services
+- From `~slycat/docker/compose/slycat-compose` in terminal the following commands control our services

 #### Start the serivces